- Free delivery over £40

 Circadin, pregnancy and breast-feeding

-Do not take Circadin if you are pregnant, think you may be pregnant, trying to become pregnant or breastfeeding.
+Do not take Circadin if you are pregnant, think you may be pregnant, trying to become pregnant or are breastfeeding.
 Talk to your doctor or pharmacist before taking this medication.

 Circadin, driving and using machines